Emergency Medical Services (EMS)

 Individuals who wish to take this course must have a criminal free background due to licensing restrictions imposed by national, state and local licensing agencies.
 The potential student must be 18 years of age and have a high school diploma.
 Clinical and field internship hours are required.
 This course is a positive attendance course due to national, state and local mandates.

-The Fall 2014 application packet is here:
+The Fall 2014 application packet is no longer available.

 Required: American Heart Association Healthcare Provider CPR or American Red Cross Professional Rescuer card, CertifiedBackground check, DMV Physical, and the following Immunizations - MMR, HepB, Tdap, flu, and TB (PPD) clearance are all required.